Orbifold Euler Characteristics of $\overline{\mathcal M}_{g,n}$: Preliminaries on the Abstract QFT and Its Realizations

-The operator $\pd$ has two parts, one is to attach an external edge to a vertex and sum over all vertices, and the other is to break up an internal edge and insert a trivalent vertex of genus $0$.
+The construction of $\cD:\cV\to \cV$ is a little subtle but still natural.
+The operator $\pd$ consists two parts, the first one is to attach an external edge to a vertex and sum over all vertices:

+and the other one is to break up an internal edge and insert a trivalent vertex of genus $0$ and then sum over all internal edges: